The Membership Roadmap

 Please note: All in-person workshops including the Instructor of Beginner Golfers Workshop will follow provincial guidelines for unvaccinated individuals.

-The PGA of Canada has partnered with the following five post-secondary programs.
+The PGA of Canada has partnered with the following four post-secondary programs.

 Students who are enrolled in any of these programs will be able to complete courses with learning outcomes that match the PGA Training Academy.
 Upon completion of these courses and a minimum grade of 70%, the student (if a PGA of Canada member) will receive credit in the Training Academy for that course.
 It is the responsibility of the student to provide the PGA of Canada with updated transcripts annually in order to receive the equivalency credits.